-It should be clear from any number of recent disasters where looting happened within days that you and your family need to plan for security wherever you are.
+It should be clear from any number of recent disasters where looting happened within hours that you and your family need to plan for security wherever you are.
 Firearms are most commonly (and for good reason) associated with security.
 Are there other options?
 Sure, but I would rather have my trusty shotgun as opposed to a baseball bat and harsh language if there were a bunch of people trying to knock down my door any day.

 Where is the best place to purchase a shotgun?
-You can walk into just about any Wal-Mart and pick up a reasonably priced shotgun without too many people even blinking.
-Shotguns are pretty simple to use, hold on average 5-6 shots and come with a variety of ammunition options.
+You can walk into just about any Walmart and pick up a reasonably priced shotgun without too many people even blinking.
+Shotguns are pretty simple to use, hold on average 5-6 shots, and come with a variety of ammunition options.
 For home defense or close quarters, a shotgun is very forgiving with respect to nervous aiming.
 By that I mean you don’t have to be very accurate with a shotgun to do some damage.

 In addition to home defense, a shotgun is perfectly suited for hunting both small game and larger animals with the right type of ammunition.
 Another plus is that shotguns are plentiful and the ammunition isn’t 4 times as high now with the recent talk of gun confiscation by the federal government.
 You can still pick up plenty of ammo and a nice new shotgun fairly easily.
 For the tactical minded prepper, you can even augment your shotgun with lots of accessories similar to your pistol or AR-15.

 Top 5 Firearms – #2 AR-15

 Speaking of AR-15’s… This would be my second choice if you have a shotgun already.
 There are several reasons for making an AR-15 next on your purchase list.
 The first is that this is the weapon you want to use in a variety of other solutions and its strengths lie outside of the shotgun’s sweet spot.